MrKai77/Export-unsigned-ipa-files/README.md

 * Open Terminal and write: `xcodebuild -list -workspace ` and drag the xcworkspace file into the terminal and press `enter` to execute the command.

 ### 2. Making a Xcarchive of your Project
->Here's how to make a `unsigned.xcarchive` of your project.

 #### Xcodeproj File
 * Open Terminal and write: `xcodebuild archive -project <XCODEPROJ> -scheme <SCHEME> -archivePath unsigned.xcarchive -configuration Release CODE_SIGN_IDENTITY="" CODE_SIGNING_REQUIRED=NO CODE_SIGNING_ALLOWED=NO` with `<XCODEPROJ>` and `<SCHEME>` replaced with the xcodeproj file and scheme name respectively.